rajkumarraibis/RajStudy/Interview_Prep/cosonova/data_modeling.md

 ---

-✅ With Freeletics-specific examples (users, subscriptions, campaigns), your story is **authentic, easy to remember, and perfectly transferable** to cosnova’s domain.
+✅ With Freeletics-specific examples (users, subscriptions, campaigns) and explanation of why events become facts, your story is **authentic, easy to remember, and perfectly transferable** to cosnova’s domain.